nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$Page.md

 * System/Page/requirejs

 #### System/Page/display/before
 This event is used for adding scripts, styles and some modifications with content and executed before page generation.
-Usually is used by modules and plugins in order to add their styles and scripts.
+Usually is used by modules in order to add their styles and scripts.

 #### System/Page/display/after
 This event is used for modifying final page right before output.